5 Traits of The Quintessential Board Member

 When bringing on a new board member, it’s critical to be strategic in your search and selection.
 While there are many factors to consider, it’s best to narrow them down to create a clear vision.
 In my experience, these five qualities are innate to the quintessential board member.

-- Chairmanship.
-Ideally, candidates will serve on the board for some time before becoming Chair, but when brining in a new board member be sure to evaluate whether they have the potential.
+Ideally, candidates will serve on the board for some time before becoming Chair, but when bringing in a new board member be sure to evaluate whether they have the potential.

 When looking for a board member there is usually a specific experience that is sought after and it’s easy to narrow in on that one need.
 Real value is present when a candidate can help with multiple (three-plus areas) in your business.